spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/registries.md

 sidebar_position: 20
 ---

-Palette supports different types of registries that you can add to Palette and use in your cluster profiles.
+Palette supports different types of registries that you can add to the platform and use in your cluster profiles.
 You can add the following types of registries to Palette:

 - Open Container Initiative (OCI) Registries

-- Zarf Registries

 - Helm Registries

 - Legacy Pack Registries

-Palette supports all OCI registries that support basic authentication.
-OCI registries can also be used to store and serve OCI images, Helm Charts, Zarf, and Packs.
+Palette supports OCI registries that support basic authentication.
+OCI registries can also be used to store and serve images, Helm Charts, Zarf packages, and Packs.
 Refer to the [OCI Registries](./oci-registry/oci-registry.md) resource to learn more about OCI registries.

 ## Scope